QuaxelBrod/Vagrant_Chef/README.md

 Maybe I will add some words for you to follow my learnings.
 You are welcome to give me input or ask questions.
 But remind this is a learning for me I try to share.

+This tutorial is spited in different parts (chapters).
+You can find them in the according branches.
+---

+#Chapter 1
+Set up the basis

 ---

 ##Prerequires